effektif/user-docs/docs/include_examples/sign-contract.rst

 ^^^^^^^

 The core process consists of tasks for the signer to review the document and then sign it.
-Signavio Workflow then archives the signed document and notifies the requester.
+Workflow Accelerator then archives the signed document and notifies the requester.

 .. figure:: /_static/images/examples/sign-contract.png